We Discover Faith Together, in Our Families

 All people are lovable beings of infinite worth, imbued with powers of the soul.
 We are obligated to use our gifts, talents, and potentials in the service of life.

-Our sexuality education programs for children, youth, and adults are positive, inclusive, and increase parent-child communication about values.
+Our sexuality education programs for children, youth, and adults are positive, inclusive, and founded on our values.

 Religious education can help us grow in faith, at any age.
 Yet faith development happens outside of our faith communities, too...especially at home.
 Parents and caregivers are our children's primary religious educators, and not only because we give explanations and advice.
-Every day, we model attitudes toward faith, meaning, and purpose that children will notice and copy.
+Every day, we act out our values and beliefs and model a way of living that children notice and copy.

 - Tapestry of Faith